elgerlambert/redux-localstorage/README.md

 ```

 ## Immutable Data
 If you're using immutable collections or some other custom collection, redux-localstorage exposes a number of functions that can be overridden by providing the following config options.
-These allow you to specify your own tranformations based on your needs.
-If your using ordinary javascript Objects, Arrays or primitives, you shouldn't have to concern yourself with these options.
+These allow you to specify your own transformations based on your needs.
+If you're using ordinary javascript Objects, Arrays or primitives, you shouldn't have to concern yourself with these options.

 ##### config.serialize
 ```js